-VISIT: 5 Natural Hot Spring + Emerald Cave Option LOCATION: Colorado River between Hoover Dam and Willow Beach (NV/AZ) TIME: half-full day (7 hrs for me, depending how long you spend at the springs) DATE I WENT: 2/23/21 BEST TIME TO VISIT: Spring
+VISIT: 5 Natural Hot Spring + Emerald Cave Option in the Black Canyon LOCATION: near Las Vegas, on the Colorado River between Hoover Dam and Willow Beach (NV/AZ) TIME: half-full day (7 hrs for me, depending how long you spend at the hot springs) DATE I WENT: 2/23/21 BEST TIME TO VISIT: Winter and early Spring

-When I think of the desert and the Colorado River, hot springs are the last thing that comes to mind but there’s actually an abundance of it just along the Nevada-Arizona state line.
+When I think of the desert and the Colorado River, hot springs are the last thing that comes to mind but there’s actually an abundance of them along the Black Canyon of the Colorado.
+The Black Canyon Water Trail is along the Nevada and Arizona state line where the Hoover Dam is.
 Some of these are accessible by hiking, but some can only be accessed by the water via boat/ kayak/ raft.

 Fun fact: did you know that the Hoover Dam releases water every Friday night to power the electricity for Vegas?

 Sauna Cave Hot Springs